- Car Reviews

 How big is the battery and how far will that get me?

-Tesla does like to chop and change its specs quite often, but for now at least this is really simple: you get a 75kWh lithium-ion battery, which is rated on the WLTP test as good for 331 miles in this Long Range Dual Motor spec.
+Tesla does like to chop and change its specs quite often, but for now at least this is really simple: the standard Model 3 is rated on the WLTP test as good for 283 miles, or 331 miles in Long Range Dual Motor guise.

 If you upgrade to the Model Y Performance then your range drops down to a claimed 319 miles, but in return power leaps from 434bhp to a massive 563bhp.
 And even then, a Mercedes-AMG GLC 63 AMG will be defeated by the Y’s instantaneous pace.